A Future Beyond Growth / Chapter 8: "What is the Steady State Economy?"

 While Energy East does not provide a compelling economic case, there is potential for Manitoba to create sustainable prosperity through an improved Hydro strategy that emphasizes demand-side management.

-In my capacity as the Canadian Director of CASSE, I have provided online commentary on a range of topics related to low/post growth economics and political thought.
+In my capacity with CASSE, I have provided online commentary on a range of topics related to low/post growth economics and political thought.
 Here are some of my favourites:

 Guess What Trudeau Said About Growth?

 What Kind of Future Does Your Degree Prepare You For?

 Hedonism, Survivalism, and the Burden of Knowledge

 Are We Hard-Wired to Think We Can Grow Forever?

 Piketty Acknowledges a Limit to Inequality–What About Limits to Growth?